St. Edmunds Property Owners, Inc. supports that concept and practice of RESPONSIBLE Short Term Rentals.

 The Municipality of Northern Bruce Peninsula conducted a survey during the winter of 2018-2019 in order to determine the number of Short Term Accommodations that exist in the municipality: Short-Term-Accomodations-Survey-April-8-2019.pdf

 December 16, 2019 the Consultant reported to Council, the first item was entitled “Best Practices, it draws a comparison to other municipalities.
 STA Best Practices for STAs – Final Report (2) 16DEC19, it was followed by a detailed summary of the survey, STA Survey Results – Final Report (2) 16DEC19 and preliminary recommendations STA Recommendations Report (1) 16DEC19

 Please take the time to follow and to read further on this page about solutions that other municipalities have put in place.
 In the meantime you may want to complete the survey:

 SEPO supports a position that hiring an outside consultant for this purpose was frivolous, particularly in light of the fact that this consultant lacks experience, as reflected in the poorly crafted STA survey questionnaire, that appears biased against short term rentals..
 This project would have been better handled by existing municipal staff.
 Did Mayor McIver and CAO Jones look at or did they contact municipalities that have adopted a common sense approaches in dealing with STA’s and if they did, what municipalities were contacted and to what end?

-The City of Kawartha Lakes and The Municipality of Tiny Township have developed and implemented very reasonable and user friendly Short Term Rental policies.
-They are examples of the type policy that would work in the Municipality of Northern Bruce Peninsula.
+The City of Kawartha Lakes and The Municipality of Tiny Township have developed and implemented realistic, reasonable and user friendly Short Term Rental policies.
+These are examples of what is needed in The Municipality of Northern Bruce Peninsula!